dstaflund/devops-aws-cloudformation/README.md

     > cd ./1_service
     > ./build.sh --create-stack      # Create the S3 bucket and associated role
     > cd ../2_macro
-    > ./build.sh --create-stack      # Create the underlying network resources
+    > ./build.sh --create-stack      # (Optional) Create a lambda that can be used to upload files to the S3 bucket
     > cd ../3_test
-    > ./build.sh --create-stack      # Create the instances and deploy the app
+    > ./build.sh --create-stack      # (Optional) Use lambda to upload test app to the S3 bucket
     > cd ../4_network
-    > ./build.sh --create-stack      # Create the instances and deploy the app
+    > ./build.sh --create-stack      # Create the network infrastructure
     > cd ../5_server
-    > ./build.sh --create-stack      # Create the instances and deploy the app
+    > ./build.sh --create-stack      # Deploying the servers, etc. onto the network
 ```

 After you run each step, log onto the AWS Console, go to the CloudFormation section, and wait until the
 Stack has been created before moving onto the subsequent step.

 #### Viewing the Web Application

+Once the stacks have been deployed and the EC2 instances are running, find the public link associated
+with your load balancer and click on it.
+It should bring you to the test application page.

 #### Deleting the Stacks